OpenModelica/OpenModelica/README-OMDev-MINGW.txt

       independent (static) omc.exe.
     - to build omc for a release you need to make it static.

-11. To install the Modelica Standard Library into the build directory:
+12. To install the Modelica Standard Library into the build directory:
     - Ctrl+B and type: omlibrary

+13. To build the OpenModelica clients:
+    - Ctrl+B and type: qtclients
+      Compiles OMNotebook, OMShell, OMEdit, OMPlot, OMVisualize, OMOptim Copies the binaries in trunk\build\bin and libraries in trunk\build\lib

-12. To run the OpenModelica testsuite:
+14. To run the OpenModelica testsuite:
     - Ctrl+B and type: testlog
       Will get you a trunk\testsuite\testsuite-trace.txt
     To run the testsuite from MSYS terminal: